netverify/netverify.github.io/_posts/2020-06-30-talk-to-a-network-operator-today.md

 is susceptible to overload: more precisely, does there exist a combination of a group of links failing and a network traffic matrix that causes the network's control plane to select paths that may overload certain links?
-This is an example of a "quantitative verification question" that existing tools cannot answer because of their exclusive focus on qualitative path properties (such as path existence, number of paths, etc).
+This is an example of a "quantitative verification question" that existing proactive verification tools cannot answer because of their exclusive focus on qualitative path properties (such as path existence, number of paths, etc).
+Interestingly, the same question arose in a discussion we had with operators at UW-Madison.
 This led to our work on [QARC](http://wisr.cs.wisc.edu/papers/pldi20qarc.pdf), a tool for exhaustively checking networks for potential susceptibilities to overload.
 We hope to talk about QARC at length in a future article.

 Our work on control plane [repair](https://aaron.gember-jacobson.com/docs/gember-jacobson2017cpr.pdf)